SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/largest-contentful-paint-cms-components.md

 # Largest Contentful Paint CMS Components

-// Ideas-list (draft):
+Supposing that you've analyzed each type of page in your storefront (e.g. Homepage, Product Details Page, Product Listing Page, ...) and you already know which CMS components on those pages contain the Largest Contentful Paint image (for each page type it can be a different CMS component), you should prioritize loading of such image.

-- purpose - seting the `fetchpriority` attribute on their main `<cx-media>` component
+## `fetchPriority` input on `<cx-media>` component

-- `lcpCmsComponents` configuration:
-  - static list of CMS component IDs
-  - marker in the CMS component IDs
+Since Spartacus v2211.42, in your custom components, you can do this by setting the input `[fetchPriority]="ImageFetchPriority.HIGH"` on the Spartacus `<cx-media>` component that contains the LCP image.

 ## `lcpCmsComponents` configuration

-Supposing that you've analyzed each type of page in your storefront (e.g. Homepage, Product Details Page, Product Listing Page, ...) and you already know which CMS components on those pages contain the Largest Contentful Paint image (for each page type it can be a different CMS component), you should prioritize loading of such image.

-In your custom components, you can do this by setting the input `[fetchPriority]="ImageFetchPriority.HIGH"` on the Spartacus `<cx-media>` component that contains the LCP image.
-This is supported since Spartacus v2211.42.

-In OOTB some Spartacus components (listed in the end of this section), it can be automatically done this for you, if you just configure the CMS component IDs that contain the LCP images.
+Since Spartacus v2211.43, in selected OOTB Spartacus components (listed below), it can be automatically done this for you, if you configure just the CMS component IDs that contain the LCP images.
 This way, you don't need to modify the OOTB components directly.
-Such a configuration is supported since Spartacus v2211.43.

 - `lcpCmsComponents.ids` allows for configuring a static list of CMS component IDs
-- `lcpCmsComponents.idMarker` allows for configuring a special marker (by default `__cxLCP__`) - when it's present in the CMS component ID, the component will be automatically recognized by Spartacus
+- `lcpCmsComponents.idMarker` allows for configuring a special marker (by default `"__cxLCP__"`) - when it's present in the CMS component ID, the component will be automatically recognized

-The OOTB Spartacus components that currently support the `lcpCmsComponents` configuration are:
+The selected OOTB Spartacus components implementations that currently can be controlled with `lcpCmsComponents` are:

 - `BannerComponent`
 - `ProductCarouselComponent`
-- `ProductImageComponent` (and its related `ProductImageZoomProductImagesComponent`) (in the future, more components might be added to this list)
+- `ProductImageComponent` (and its related `ProductImageZoomProductImagesComponent`) (if you need it in other components, you can implement a custom component or request it as a feature in Spartacus)

-For example, supposing I've analyzed my pages and I know that the LCP images in the following types of pages are:
+Now let me give and example with example component IDs.
+Supposing I've analyzed my pages and I know that the LCP images in the following types of pages are:

-- Homepage: CMS component ID `"ElectronicsHomepageSplashBannerComponent"`, which is a Spartacus `BannerComponent`
+- on Homepage: it's CMS component with ID `"ElectronicsHomepageSplashBannerComponent"`
-- Product Details Page: CMS component ID `"ProductImagesComponent"`, which contains a Spartacus `ProductImagesComponent`
+- on Product Details Page: it's CMS component with ID `"ProductImagesComponent"`
-- Product Listing Page: CMS component ID `"ProductListComponent"`, which contains a Spartacus `ProductListComponent`
+- on Product Listing Page: it's CMS component with ID `"ProductListComponent"`

 ... then I can configure the `lcpCmsComponents` in my Spartacus app like this:

-Option 1:
+Option 1: static list of CMS component IDs:

 ```typescript
 provideConfig({